Uzurimaru/42/README.md

 #### Passed in September 2023
 The 42 piscine is the month-long entry exam for 42.

 You can access my Piscine exercises (up to c08) [here](https://github.com/rwintgen/42/tree/main/piscine_42).
-All the exercies done have passed the Moulinette and Norminette.
+All the exercises done have passed the Moulinette and Norminette.

 ## Cursus
 ### libft